POOLS, SPAS & PATIOS ARTICLE: GOOD FOOD AND WARM FIRE PART #2

 WHERE TO PUT YOUR FIREPLACE

 Positioning a fireplace so it overlooks a pool or play area makes it an ideal spot for adults to relax, while still being able to supervise children.
 When considering a location such as this you should make sure there is adequate space in front of the fireplace to place outdoor furnishings.
 Common furniture arrangements range from armchairs and sofas with coffee tables to sectional pieces.
-Adirondack chairs or other less formal pieces may also be appropriate; however, this will depend on the overall theme of your backyard.
+Adirondack chairs or other less formal pieces may also be appropriate; however, this will depend on the overall theme of your backyard landscaping project.
 Often, the inclusion of built-in seating can help to visually anchor the fireplace to the site, provide a link to the grill area, as well as provide convenient seating for guests.

 The adjacent patio space ideally would provide appropriate seating around the fireplace, a dining area, and adequate room around the grill to cook.
 Having these areas seamlessly connect to an adjacent lawn or pool deck enhances the utility of these spaces as flow can continue out into the rest of your backyard—especially when entertaining a large gathering.